A selection of books I have written, edited, or contributed a chapter to.

-In BA1, I teach Architectural Histories and Thinking Through Drawing, both ways of reconsidering architectural history - firstly through thematic lectures cutting across architectural history in different ways; secondly through the discussion of architectural drawing itself and using drawing to explore history.
-In BA2, I teach Writing the City where we engage with architectural theory through discussions of urban contexts.
+In BA1, I teach Architectural Histories and Thinking Through Drawing, both ways of reconsidering architectural history - firstly through the discussion of architectural drawing itself and using drawing to explore history; secondly through thematic lectures cutting across architectural history in different ways.
+In BA2, I teach Inscribing the City where we engage with architectural theory through discussions of urban contexts.
 The wider responsibilities of architecture and architects are placed under scrutiny as a way of navigating architectural theory.
 In BA3, I lead an elective in The Anthropology of Home where methods of Graphic Anthropology are used to deconstruct the most familiar spaces alongside theories and concepts from the social sciences.

-In MArch, I teach in both Research Methods and Dissertations.
+In MArch, I teach in Research Methods.
 For the RM1 workshop, I continue to present Filmic Architecture, where the relationship between cinema and the built environment is explored through a series of guided studio tasks towards a design and short film.
-In the dissertation, I will be leading a group of students through topics related to Inscriptive Practices, investigating architectural drawing and similar ways of knowing.
+I will also be leading a smallgroup of students through topics related to inscriptive practices, in the workshop Hard and Disagreeable Labour, investigating architectural drawing and similar ways of knowing.

 PhD in Social Anthropology (University of Aberdeen); Towards a Theory of Notation as a Thinking Tool.
 (Supervisor Prof. Tim Ingold, 2006).